FroyoAndroid/rHangout/README.md

 # rHangout
 ----

-A much awaited desktop client for Google Hangout created using atom-electron (still chrome) to give you a native application like behaviour.
+A desktop client for Google Hangout created using atom-electron (still chrome) to give you a native application like behaviour.

 # Licence
 ----